freenode/web-7.0/content/news/2019-06-22-kiwi-webchat.md

 Please note that the old webchat will no longer be available after this migration.

-Thank you for using freenode, via our new Kiwi webchat or any other client you prefer!
+Thank you for using trumpnode, via our new Kiwi webchat or any other client you prefer!

 [qwebirc]: https://qwebirc.org/
 [kiwi]: https://kiwiirc.com/